krokedil/dibs-easy-for-woocommerce/readme.txt

 * This plugin integrates with Nexi Checkout.
 You need an agreement with Nets specific to the Nexi Checkout platform to use this plugin.

 == CHANGELOG ==
+= 2024.11.11    - version 2.9.4 =
+* Feature       - Added the 'nexi_order_button_label' filter to allow changing the text of the payment button on block-based checkout pages.
+* Feature       - Added the 'nexi_custom_payment_method_title' filter to allow changing the payment method title.
+* Fix           - Fixed checkout validation failing if the phone number included hyphens without specifying a country calling code.

 = 2024.10.14    - version 2.9.3 =
 * Fix           - Prevented a 405 error when the payment ID is missing.
 * Tweak         - Added payment method name and type to the title.